Florida school board member takes elementary school students on field trip to gay bar: 'SO honored'

 The Broward County School Board member posted photos of the field trip to Facebook

-A Florida school board member chaperoned a group of elementary school children on a filed trip to a gay bar, according to photos of the trip she posted to social media.
+A Florida school board member chaperoned a group of elementary school children on a field trip to a gay bar, according to photos of the trip she posted to social media.

-The post, which was examined by Fox News Thursday morning, shows photos of children in the popular Florida gay bar, Rosie’s, as well as a photo of the children posing next to the restaurant’s sign.
+The post, which was examined by Fox News Thursday morning, shows photos of children in a popular Florida gay bar, Rosie’s Bar and Grill, including a photo of the group posing next to the restaurant’s sign.

 Leonardi did not immediately respond to Fox News’ request for comment on the field trip.

 PBS STATION DEFENDS DRAG QUEEN SKIT FOR KIDS: 'PERFORMANCE ART THAT CAN INSPIRE CREATIVE THINKING'